Consent Preferences

 Easy Spaghetti Carbonara with Peppered Bacon.

-find in the US and very expensive if you do find them.
+find in the US and costly if you do find them.
 American cooks have three choices: 1) smoked bacon, 2) salt pork, 3) uncured pork belly.
 Uncured pork belly is hard to find, but it is an option.
 Salt pork is a great option, but the salt level can be unpalatable, particularly when combined with the Pecorino cheese.
-If you use salt pork, soak it in water for an hour or so to remove the salt.
+If you use salt pork, soak it in water for approximately one hour to remove the salt.
 Most American cooks opt to use bacon.

-Aldi carries excellent applewood-smoked bacon peppered for $6 for 1 1/2 pounds.
+Aldi carries excellent applewood-smoked bacon with pepper for $6 per 1.5 pounds.
 This recipe's amount (4 ounces) translates to around $1.
 This bacon keeps well in the refrigerator and is delicious and crisp-cooked for breakfast.
 I always try to have a little on hand.

 Foolproof Spaghetti Carbonara